-The big pool is 8 feet deep at one end and at the shallow end there is is a giant sprinkler that helps cool the water and is a fun place to hang out especially for kids.
+The big pool is 8 feet deep at one end and the shallow end; a giant sprinkler helps cool the water and is a fun place to hang out, especially for kids.
 The larger swimming pool stays around 90 degrees year-round.
-The second smaller hot tub pool is kept at around 104 degrees.
+The second smaller hot tub pool is kept at about 104 degrees.

-There is plenty of seating around the big pool and the snack bar offers the usual stuff, candy, drinks, and hot dogs.
-Keough’s Hot Springs gift shop is stocked with kids’ toys, sunscreen, lotions and even has bathing suits in case you didn’t pack one.
+There is plenty of seating around the big pool, and the snack bar offers the usual stuff, candy, drinks, and hot dogs.
+Keough’s Hot Springs gift shop is stocked with kids’ toys, sunscreen, and lotions and even has bathing suits if you didn’t pack one.

 Shower and changing rooms are available.
-While the facilities are a little dated everything is kept clean and in working order.
-There are no lockers so you need to keep your belongings in sight.
-If you forget to bring a towel they are available for a $2.00 charge.
+While the facilities are a little dated, everything is kept clean and working order.
+There are no lockers, so you need to keep your belongings in sight.
+If you forget to bring a towel, they are available for a $2.00 charge.

 Keough’s Hot Ditch

-Overflow mineral water from Keough’s Hot Springs runs into “hot ditch” about a half-mile below the resort and ends up in the Owens River on the other side of Highway 395.
+Overflow mineral water from Keough’s Hot Springs runs into a “hot ditch” about a half-mile below the resort and ends up in the Owens River on Highway 395.

-Visitors that prefer a more natural and free hot springs experience, Keough Hot Ditch is the destination of choice.
+Keough Hot Ditch is the destination of choice for visitors who prefer a more natural and free hot springs experience.
 Water from the resort flows into several pools created by rock dams.
-The water in the Keough hot ditch pools hovers around 90 degrees just right for a pleasant soak.
+The water in the Keough hot ditch pools hovers around 90 degrees, just suitable for a pleasant soak.

-Keough hot ditch pools are clothing optional however most tourists during the day wear swimsuits or shorts.
-After the sun goes down it’s a different story.
+Keough hot ditch pools are optional clothing; however, most tourists wear swimsuits or shorts during the day.
+After the sun goes down, it’s a different story.
 Evenings are when many of the locals visit the hot ditch pools.
-After dusk enjoy an amazing view of the stars in the dark night of the Owens Valley made even more enjoyable by soaking in a natural state.
+After dusk, enjoy a fantastic view of the stars in the night of the Owens Valley, made even more enjoyable by soaking in a natural state.

 Camping at the Keough’s Hot Springs

-The campground at Keough’s is on the small side with only ten spaces.
+The campground at Keough’s is on the small side, with only ten spaces.
 Reservations are suggested.
-Also on site are four tent cabins and a 2-bedroom mobile home that is available for rental.
+Also on site are four tent cabins and a 2-bedroom mobile home available for rental.
 Nothing fancy here but adequate for a day or two.
-Keep in mind that the main pool area closes at 7 pm on weekdays and at 8 pm on weekends.
-Tuesdays the pool is closed all day for cleaning.
+Keep in mind that the main pool area closes at 7 pm on weekdays and 8 pm on weekends.
+Tuesdays, the pool is closed all day for cleaning.

 Keough’s Hot Springs Resort is open to the public for swimming year-round.
-A one day pass in ten dollars a person, seven dollars kids 3-12.
+A one-day pass is ten dollars a person, seven dollars for kids 3-12.
 Location is 8 miles North of Big Pine along Highway 395 or 7 miles south of Bishop, California.
-Look for the sign it is easy to miss.
+Look for the sign; it is easy to miss.